Soft skills & personality

 The digitalization of the world of work is a double-edged sword.
 It gives us the opportunity to be more productive, work more efficiently and be available for your team and your customers wherever they are.
 At the same time, the temptation to mix work more and more with private life has become much greater.

-Perhaps you’ve caught yourself in situations where you’ve quickly answered emails before going to sleep, taken a phone call with the family at the breakfast table or opened your laptop while on vacation?
+Perhaps you’ve caught yourself in situations where you’ve quickly answered emails before going to sleep, taken a phone call with your family at the breakfast table or opened your laptop while on vacation?

 This is certainly okay in individual situations, but if it becomes permanent, the work-life balance is definitely out of balance.